eva5covergence/eva5_convergence/Session4_assignment/README.md

           V5.4 - test accuracy - 99.41% at epoch 9 with drop out = 0.12
 **********************************************************************************************************************
-Version Number: Version 6.
+### Version Number: Version 6.

 Architecture : ![](Images/Varsha.png)

-Description : Varsha to add her description here.
+Description : <br>

-Results : Varsha to add her results here.
+* Added 5 convolution layers with 3X3 kernel and 1 layer with 1X1 kernel.
+The 1X1 kernel layer reduced the number of parameters in the last layer.
+* Used AdaptiveAvgPool2d to reduce the spatial dimensions to 1X1 before applying 1X1 conv layer.
+* Applied batch normalization and dropout (except 5th and 6th conv layer) to all convolution layers except the last one.
+* Number of parameters = 17,994

+Results : Test accuracy - 99.4% at epoch 14; learning rate = 0.01;
 **********************************************************************************************************************